-The Campus-wide Policy on Academic Leave applies to the Entry-to-Practice PharmD program.
+The Campus-wide Policy on Academic Leave applies to the Flexible PharmD program.

-When considering an Academic Leave, students should be mindful that the maximum time allowed for the completion of the program is eight (8) years from first admission to the program.
-Also, program changes may occur during the leave.
+When considering an Academic Leave, students should be mindful that the maximum time allowed for the completion of the program is six (6) years from first admission to the program.
+Also, program changes and frequency of course availability may occur during the leave.

-All students are responsible for their registration (see Registration).
+All students are responsible for their registration.
 Registering in courses and neglecting or choosing not to complete them is not considered Academic Leave.
-Students who cease to attend or otherwise fail to complete exams, assignments, or other course requirements, and who have not received approval for a late withdrawal, will receive a grade reflecting the requirements completed in the course.
+Students who cease to attend or otherwise fail to complete exams, assignments, or other course requirements, and who have not received approval for a late withdrawal, will receive a grade reflecting requirements completed in the course.

 Return to Studies